 "Oswego tea" is another common name.
-'Cambridge Scarlet' is a popular cultivar with red flowers.
-Meanwhile, the similar plants with lavender flowers are also popular; classified as Monarda fistulosa, they go by the common name "wild bergamot."
+"Cambridge Scarlet" is a popular cultivar with red flowers.
+Similar plants with lavender flowers are also popular; classified as Monarda fistulosa, they go by the common name "wild bergamot."

 Red bee balm plants are indigenous to eastern North America and can be grown in USDA plant hardiness zones 4 through 9.
-They flower in full sun to partial shade and in a moist soil.
+They flower in full sun to partial shade and grow best in a moist soil.
 You can use soil amendments such as compost to enrich and loosen the soil for your Monarda didyma plants.
-But they will not spread as far in a clayey soil, which may or may not be a good thing.
+They tend to spread less in a clayey soil, which may or may not be a good thing.

-They are susceptible to powdery mildew, especially in late summer.
-If your Monarda didyma plants succumb to powdery mildew after you have had a chance to enjoy the flowers for a while, it may be best to trim them back to the ground and properly dispose of the cut growth (do not place it in the compost bin).
+Bee balm is susceptible to powdery mildew, especially in late summer.
+If your plants succumb to powdery mildew after you have enjoyed the flowers for a while, it may be best to trim them back to the ground and properly dispose of the cut growth (do not place it in the compost bin).
 Alternatively, if they come down with powdery mildew too early, and cutting the plants down is out of the question, try spraying with a solution that is three parts water to one part milk.

-To avoid powdery mildew in the first place, keep these perennials spaced and divided so that air circulates around them better.
-Another prevention tip is to place your garden hose at the base of the plants when watering, rather than watering from above (which moistens the leaves unnecessarily.
+To avoid powdery mildew in the first place, keep these perennials spaced and divided so that air circulates around them.
+Also, place your garden hose at the base of the plants when watering, rather than watering from above, which moistens the leaves unnecessarily.